The Thomas Pages homepage

 God is Infinite!

 The very infinity of God ought to be the basis of our thinking.
-There can ever only be one Infinity!
+If we have any capacity to think really logically we will be aware that there can ever only be one Infinity!

 In

-the Semitic language of Canaanite-derived-Hebrew upon which the written Scripture is essentially based, the term 'son of...' turns a noun into an adjective.
+Semitic language of Canaanite-derived-Hebrew language upon which the written Scripture of the Old Testament is essentially based, the term/phrase 'son of...' simply turns its attached noun into an adjective.
 This is true not only of the Hebrew but also of the Aramaic, the language of Jesus and His first disciples.

-For that reason, Joseph, a highly trust leader in the early Christian Church in Jerusalem, who was renowned for his encouraging of others, became known as 'Bar-nabas'.
+For that reason, Joseph, a highly trusted leader in the early Christian Church in Jerusalem, who was renowned for his encouraging of others, became known as 'Bar-nabas'.
 That really means 'son of ...' (bar) 'encouragement' (nabas); hence, the nickname Bar-Nabas, whom the Bible calls Barnabas.
-This did not mean that his mother or father's name was Nabas.
+This did not mean that his mother or father's name was 'Nabas'.
 It simply describes him as an Encourager.

 Likewise, the angels of God in the Old Testament of the Bible are called 'sons of God' because they were seen as related to God.
 It is in this sense that the man Jesus the Christ/Messiah is described in the Bible as the Son of God.
-He was uniquely the anointed by the Spirit to be messiah-king to Israel, whom they rejected.
+He was uniquely the anointed by the Spirit of God to be the messiah-king to Israel, whom they then rejected, but God's mercy turned that on its head and it became the vehicle of His grace.

 Christ's favourite term for Himself was 'Son of Man', which in the Semitic idiom means 'human person'.
-It does not mean that His mother was a man.
-Christ used it repeatedly of Himself for He identified deeply with the people to whom He ministered the Word of God.
+It does not mean that His mother was a 'man'.
+Christ used it repeatedly of Himself, for He personally identified deeply, in the empathy of His love, with the people to whom He ministered the Gospel, the revelation of God.

-Although the Jews did not believe in Jesus and rejected Him they nevertheless called their expected Messiah – the Son of God, and they did not think that God had given birth to anyone.
-They understood it in its original semitic idiom, unlike later forms of Christianity which had lost touch with their spiritual roots.
+Although the Jews did not believe in Jesus and rejected Him, they nevertheless called their expected Messiah – the Son of God, and they did not think that God had given birth to anyone.
+They understood it in its original Semitic idiom, unlike later forms of Christianity which had lost touch with its spiritual and cultural roots.

 But God